National parks in the USA: You must experience these 5 is written by Michael Bo Christensen

 Zion: One of the more famous national parks in the United States

-One of the most overlooked national parks in the United States: the Capitol Reef
+One of the most overlooked national parks in the United States: Capitol Reef National Park

-This slightly overlooked national park holds unforgettable experiences.
-Google Maps leads one around the area, which may be why many do not know it.
-Here are the Scenic Drives, arches, good walking routes, green and beautiful.
+Google Maps leads one around the area, which is perhaps the reason why many do not know it.
+Here there are Scenic Drives, arches, good walking routes, green and beautiful.